Skip to main content

 • Not enough sleep

-Insufficient sleep has been linked to the development and poor management of diabetes, heart disease, obesity, and depression.
-Be sure to get at least 7 hours of sleep each day.
+Insufficient sleep has been linked to the development and poor management of diabetes, heart disease, obesity and depression.
+Be sure to get at least seven hours of sleep each day.

 • Family history

 If you have a family history of chronic disease, you may be at higher risk of developing that disease.
-Please talk with a doctor about your health history so he/she can help you take steps to prevent these conditions or catch them early.
+Please talk with a doctor about your health history to help you take steps to prevent these conditions or catch them early.

 Mom's Meals® can help